Planning Permit Information

 Small Cell Wireless includes the following types of proposals:

-• Installation of small cell wireless telecommunications equipment on utility poles or structures
+• Installation of small cell wireless telecommunications equipment on existing utility poles or structures

 Requirements, Documentation and Attachments